CMSgov/bluebutton-site-static/developers.md

-The secret should only be used if it can be kept confidential, such as communication between your sever and the Blue Button API.
+The secret should only be used if it can be kept confidential, such as communication between your server and the Blue Button API.
 Otherwise
 the [Client Application Flow](#client-application-flow) may be used.